 See in-boundary school.

-An out-of-boundary school is a school other than a student’s in-boundary school.
+A DCPS out-of-boundary school is a school other than a student’s in-boundary or feeder school within the DCPS school system.

 A DCPS school where students can enroll in grades K-12 and do not have to go through the lottery.
 There are two types of right-to-attend schools for DCPS K-12 students: in-boundary schools and feeder pattern schools.
 Students also have the right to re-enroll in their current school.
 Locate your right-to-attend schools here.

 A DCPS high school or program that admits students based on specific eligibility criteria and requires application for entry into the school.
 All students eligible to enroll in grades 9-12 can apply, but only those who meet a selective high school’s or program’s requirements will be eligible to attend.
 DCPS selective high schools and programs have no boundaries and admit students based on specific criteria.
-Anyone can apply to these schools and programs, based on the schools' admissions rubrics, only some students will be eligible to attend.
+Anyone can apply to these schools and programs; however, only some students will be eligible to attend based on the schools' admissions rubrics.
 Students applying to one or more DCPS selective high schools and programs must complete an additional section of the My School DC application, which differs for each school or program because each school or program has its own requirements.
+Find out more about selective high school and program requirements here.

 The selective high schools and programs, all grades 9–12, are: